Budj Bim National Park: 2020 bushfires

 During the 2019-2020 Australian bushfire season, fires broke out within the Budj Bim Cultural Heritage Landscape.
 The stone fish traps and the stone house site were unaffected by fire, and fortunately the fires were quickly contained, partly due to mild weather conditions and partly by the efforts of firefighters.
 Lake Condah and Condah Mission were not directly affected by the fires.
 In the National Park, the campground and picnic area reopened from 29 February 2020, but the Lake Surprise walking track and access to Tunnel Cave were closed due to the impact of the fires.
 As of 19 March 2020, the Crater Rim Walk and Lava Canal Walk are open, but re-routed near Tunnel Cave.

+2025 bushfires

+On Sunday, March 9, 2025, a lightning strike ignited a bushfire in the park.
+As the fire spread, campers and other visitors were asked to leave.
+The fire was contained a week later.
+A few weeks after the fire damaged a significant portion of the park, state government officials decided to euthanise many koalas, believed to be suffering from poor health after the fires, and with a low chance of survival, given that their food source had been decimated.
+The state hired marksmen to shoot koalas from helicopters; some 700 koalas were eliminated.
+Once discovered, the aerial culling draw great criticism from wildlife advocates and media attention internationally.
+Opponents called for an end to the killing, access to the closed area, and an investigation into the government's opaque decision-making process.